 If you want to increase your team’s conversions, you need to drastically reduce the amount of time they spend researching so they can focus on building relationships with prospects.

 With a virtual sales assistant, your team no longer has to do prospect research.
-All they have to is provide their target criteria, and their assistant will keep your CRM loaded with new contacts and assign them to the appropriate person.
+All they have to do is provide their target criteria, and their assistant will keep your CRM loaded with new contacts and assign them to the appropriate person.